andrewpbray/141-course-materials/labs/03-wrangling.md

 7. Each individual airplane can be uniquely identified by its tailnumber in the same way that people can be by their social security numbers.
-What is the tailnumber of the fastest plane that flew from one of these airports in 2014?
-What type of plane is it (google it\!)
+What is the tailnumber of the fastest plane that in the dataset?
+What type of plane is it (google it\!)?
 Be sure to be clear how you’re defining fastest.

 8. Which airplane flew the farthest during this year for which we have data?
 How many times around the planet does that translate to?